TrueOsiris/docker-minecraft-skyfactory4/README.md

 This is based on several repos.
 - itzg/minecraft-server
 - jaysonsantos/docker-minecraft-ftb-skyfactory3

 I'm not taking any credit.

-Dockerfile for Minecraft Infinity Server

-This docker image provides a Minecraft Server, based on Feed The Beast Infinity.

 To simply use the latest stable version, run: